computational-cell-analytics/micro-sam/doc/python_library.md

 More advanced examples, including quantitative and qualitative evaluation, can be found in [the finetuning directory](https://github.com/computational-cell-analytics/micro-sam/tree/master/finetuning), which contains the code for training and evaluating [our models](finetuned-models).
 You can find further information on model training in the [FAQ section](fine-tuning-questions).

-Here is a list of resources (with the recommended settings), on which `micro_sam` has been tested for finetuning Segment Anything:
+Here is a list of resources, together with their recommended training settings, for which we have tested model finetuning:

 | Resource Name               | Capacity | Model Type | Batch Size | Finetuned Parts              | Number of Objects|
 |-----------------------------|----------|------------|------------|------------------------------|------------------|